chili-publish/grafx-documentation/docs/release-notes/index.md

 ![rn_icon](/assets/CHILI_publisher_RGB.svg)

 - User management in GraFx Publisher has changed to API User management.
 You are now able to manage GraFx Publisher [users in CHILI GraFx platform](/CHILI-GraFx/users/creation/).
-No change to existing (API) users in GraFx Publisher.
-We encourage to move non API users to [CHILI GraFx](/CHILI-GraFx/users/creation/).
+Existing users in GraFx Publisher are unaffected, but we advise migrating these users to [CHILI GraFx](/CHILI-GraFx/users/creation/).
 - Fixed an issue in the DEL ‘/rest-api/v1.2/resources/Documents/folders’ endpoint to prevent data loss.

 ## Aug 24, 2023 - CHILI GraFx